jacober-calc/DM32-series/README.md

 > - Variable V / Orbit velocity
 > - Variable i / *If indirect register RCL is used*

-The following labels are used by this state file:
+The following labels are used by this Statefile:

 > - *Label O / Display sub-routine*
 > - *Label Z / Constant sub-routine*